Salvador Dalí Museum: History

 Shortly before marrying in 1942, Reynolds and Eleanor Morse attended a Dalí retrospective at the Cleveland Museum of Art.
 Intrigued by the artist's subject matter, and impressed by his draftsmanship, they bought their first painting a year later.
 This purchase began a 40-year relationship as patrons and friends of Dalí that resulted in a comprehensive collection of original Dalí work.

 Until 1971, the Morses displayed their collection in their Cleveland, Ohio, home.
-When they loaned over 200 pieces to a Dalí retrospective in 1965, they realized that 25 years of curation had produced a unique collection that needed a permanent home.

 In March 1971, with Salvador Dalí presiding over the opening, the Morses opened a museum adjacent to their office building in Beachwood, Ohio.
 By the end of the decade, with an overwhelming number of visitors, the Morses decided to again move their collection.